This mediterranean armoire is a trash-to-treasure story that only took a single day!

 This sad and tiny armoire now has a purposeful and large personality!
 I see it as a warm and inviting feature piece....and I have no doubt someone is looking for it to complete their room right now!

 Blue Furniture Inspiration

 There is something about this vibrant blue color that really makes my heart happy!
 Here are a few other blue pieces from my collection.
-Click on any picture for detailed steps and additional photos.
 You will love the color of this cobalt blue dresser and the intricate details of this blue vintage headboard.
-And this metallic blue china hutch was painted (by me) in a different style first….see what it looked like before here.
+And this metallic blue china hutch was painted (by me) in a different style first....see what it looked like before here.

-Please share my pin and follow me on Pinterest!
+Please please please share my Mediterranean armoire makeover project and follow me on Pinterest!